 Political System of the European Union

-- Is able to retrieve, collect, process and analyze information relevant for achieving goals in the professional field
+- Student is capable of retrieving, collecting, processing and analyzing information relevant for achieving goals in the professional field.

-- Is able to execute applied analysis of the political phenomena and political processes - by using political science methods - and in support of practical decision making process
+- Student is capable of executing applied analysis of the political phenomena and political processes - by using political science methods - and in support of practical decision making process.

 - DG participation20% comes from the students’ work in class during the DGs (which, of course, includes the assessment of their quantitative and qualitative contribution to the discussions, etc).